jxy-s/herpaderping/README.md

 section from being mapped/cached when there is write access to the file should close the hole.
 However, that may or may not be a practical solution.

+Another option might be to flush the changes to the file through to the cached image section if it hasn't yet been mapped into a process.
+However, since the map into the new process occurs at `NtCreateProcess` that is probably not a viable solution.

+From a detection standpoint, there is not a great way to identify the actual bits that got mapped, inspection at [IRP_MJ_CLEANUP][msdn.IRP_MJ_CLEANUP] or a callback registered at [PsSetCreateProcessNotifyRoutineEx][msdn.PsSetCreateProcessNotifyRoutineEx] results in incorrect attribution since the bits on disk have been changed, you would have to rebuild the file from the section that got created.
+It's worth pointing out here there is a new callback in Windows 10 you may register for [PsSetCreateProcessNotifyRoutineEx2][msdn.PsSetCreateProcessNotifyRoutineEx2] however this suffers from the same problem as the previous callback, it's called out when the initial thread is executed, not when the process object is created.
+Microsoft did add [PsSetCreateThreadNotifyRoutineEx][msdn.PsSetCreateThreadNotifyRoutineEx] which is called out when the initial thread is inserted if registered with [PsCreateThreadNotifyNonSystem][msdn.PSCREATETHREADNOTIFYTYPE], opposed to when it is about to begin execution (as the old callback did).
+Extending [PSCREATEPROCESSNOTIFYTYPE][msdn.PSCREATEPROCESSNOTIFYTYPE] to be called out when the process object is created won't help either, we've seen in the [Diving Deeper](#tag-diving-deeper) section that the image section object is cached on the [NtCreateSection][msdn.NtCreateSection] call not `NtCreateProcess`.

+We can't easily identify what got executed.
+We're left with trying to detect the exploitive behavior by the actor, I'll leave discovery of the behavior indicators as an exercise for the reader.

 ## Known Affected Platforms
 Below is a list of products and Windows OSes that have been tested as of (8/31/2020).
 Tests were carried out with a known malicious binary.